Third Front (China): Construction process

 Third Front workers had varying reactions to being selected to work on the Third Front.
 Rural recruits were inclined to view it as an advancement from work in the countryside to better compensated industrial work.
 These material benefits helped ease the family separations that could occur as a result of Third Front work assignments.
 Urban recruits who already worked at state-owned enterprises in more developed coastal areas were more likely to be apprehensive because they already received the benefits of working at such enterprises.
 If such urban recruits declined a Third Front assignment, they would lose their Party membership and right to work at state-owned enterprises.
-Third Front workers did, however, receive a "subsidy to keep secrets" (baomi fei).
+Third Front workers did, however, receive a "subsidy to keep secrets".
 According to academic Covell F. Meyskens's analysis of remuneration based on Third Front work unit gazetteers, approximately 75% of the studied work units paid salaries above the national norm for the industrial sector.
 Aside from material consequences, some urban and rural workers saw Third Front work favorably because it was to express their commitment to building Chinese socialism through bringing industry to undeveloped regions and building an industrial base to help protect China in the event of invasion.

 Construction of the Third Front slowed during 1966.
 As the Cultural Revolution ignited leftist extremism, Lin Biao, Chen Boda also replaced Li Fuchun, Peng Dehuai, and Deng Xiaoping as the actual leaders of the Third Front Movement.
 By comparison to the rest of the country, Third Front work was less disrupted by the Cultural Revolution, consistent with the broader pattern that central officials acted to protect national security-related work units throughout the country.
 Panzhihua, for example, was less impacted by the Cultural Revolution.